vincedinh/zodify_project/README.md

 Royalty-free zodiac animal images obtained from FreePik.

 This project was inspired by Receiptify by Michelle Liu and some of the initial code was based on CarmelleCodes' React JS series on Youtube.

+Let me know if you have questions via email: vincekhdinh@gmail.com!